denizyoldas/poxy/README.md

 # poxy
 go proxy api

-I maked  the proxy app  with use golang. like nginx
+I make the proxy app with use golang. like nginx